 Community involvement is an integral part of our curriculum, inviting families and visitors (when it is safe to do so) to facilitate learning new skills and sharing experiences such as assemblies and Arts Week (new in 2021).
 Children leave Langdale with a sense of belonging to a community where they have the confidence and skills to make decisions, self-evaluate, make connections and become lifelong learners.

 Our key aims are that when children leave us to move on to secondary school, they have:

-At Langdale Free School we use the Lancashire Curriculum Overview as a basis for our planning.
-It provides a themed, cross curricular approach to the children's learning.
-The Lancashire Curriculum is based on the National Curriculum.
-The staff at school have used the Lancashire Curriculum Overview and have tailored our curriculum to be relevant to our children and community, the documents you see are a work in progress.
+At Langdale Free School we previously used the Lancashire Curriculum Overview as a basis for our planning.
+It provided a themed, cross curricular approach to the children's learning based on the National Curriculum.
+The staff at school are currently tailoring our curriculum to be relevant to our children and community, the documents you see are a work in progress.

 At Langdale, our Reception team provides high quality, integrated early education for 4 – 5 year olds, ensuring that our children have solid foundations on which they can build their future learning.

 The Early Years Foundation Stage (EYFS) curriculum that we follow encourages the children to enjoy success and achievement in an atmosphere of care: Langdale children feel included, valued and secure.